If you are in the market for a walk-in tub and have not already read the following article, then we recommend you begin by reading it first.

 Confirm “Made in the USA” claims: A company does not need approval from the Federal Trade Commission to mark their product as Made in the USA.
 They must be able to substantiate this claim in some manner, but this can be extremely loosely interpreted by walk-in tub manufacturers.
 To learn more about this topic and see a list of walk-in tubs made in part, or in full, in the USA, click here.

 Ask about additional hidden costs.
 Ask if the tub model selected will require you to install extra drains and/or modify the plumbing.
 To learn about more potential hidden costs you should be aware of, click here.

 Ask about certifications.
 Ask if the walk-in tub model has received ETL, UL, or CSA Certification.
 Make sure to clarify that the entire tub has been certified and not merely a few parts.
-One or more of these marks is proof that a product meets North American safety standards.
+One or more of these marks indicates it meets North American safety standards.

 Use reviews with caution.
-Due to the overwhelming number of fake walk-in tub reviews sites present online, we recommend you stick to the more reputable review websites when conducting your research, such as the Better Business Bureau, Yelp, and Angie’s List.
+Due to the overwhelming number of fake walk-in tub review websites present online, it is best to stick to the more reputable review websites when conducting your research, such as the Better Business Bureau, Yelp, and Angie’s List.
 The majority of the reviews found on these websites are likely to be legitimate, but even on these sites there can be cases of bogus reviews (thanks to shameless players in their industry trying to skew customers in their favor).
-It is important to never put too much stock in any one review you read.
+So, it is wise to never put too much stock in any one review you read.

 Be Skeptical of “Best of […]” Lists.
 It is wise to be skeptical of any website or article you come across featuring lists with titles such as “Best Walk-in Tubs” or “Top Walk-in Tubs”.
 Always make sure you understand who is authoring the content and why.